berkerol/guess-the-number/index.md

 # Guess the Number

 Try to find the number using various hints within the guess limit.
 Digits cannot repeat.
-Written in [ES6](https://www.ecma-international.org/ecma-262/6.0/).

 [![button](play.png)](gtn.html)